Last updated at 22:22, 19 Mar 2015 Uploaded at 14:28, 29 Jun 2014

 Towns and settlements have been given a bit more life to them as well.
 A typical amateur pitfall here is how people often add the sounds of large crowds of people in streets and taverns and the likes, while in Oblivion it's unlikely you'll ever really find more than a douzen or so in your vicinity which makes for a pretty jarring experience.
 GOSH adds the sounds of people talking and doing things in towns, but avoids adding so much as to give the impression that there are much more people than what you can find ingame.

-It is currently not compatible with Natural Environments since it achieves the regional sounds by editing the weather system, and adding unique region-specific weathers carrying the new sounds inside them. if you want to keep the NE weathers, you'll have to use GOSH without the ambiance .esp.
+The ambiance module is currently not compatible with Natural Environments/All Natural since it achieves the regional sounds by editing the weather system, and adding unique region-specific weathers carrying the new sounds inside them. if you want to keep the NE weathers, you'll have to use GOSH without the ambiance .esp.
 I do not really feel up to the task of patching NE myself because I'm still relatively new to Oblivion modding and I'm afraid I'll end up breaking something important.
 Any help here would be appreciated.

 It is strongly recommended to use a Bashed Patch to merge the sound edits from various interior cells that are changed by this mod, such as caves, chapels, castles, etc.

 Maskar's Oblivion Overhaul - Want to get back into Oblivion?
 Tired of OOO/MMM/FCOM after all those years?
 Try the more recent MOO instead for a fresh, extremly well made gameplay experience!

 Oblivion Character Overhaul 2 - Try nuska's groundbreaking character mod to get rid of the egghead look without venturing into anime territory.

 Combat Taunts Removed - Because "you move like a pregnant cow!" is only funny so many times.